MINI Countryman hybrid boot space & seating

 MINI Countryman hybrid interior space, storage & comfort

-In the front, this hybrid model is just as spacious as the regular Countryman – and that means only relative giants will have any issue with the amount of space at their disposal.
-The main change in the hybrid version is that the rear seats are set slightly higher to accommodate the batteries; they also can’t slide forwards and back, which is a shame.
+In the front, the hybrid is just as spacious as the regular Countryman – and that means only relative giants will have any issue with the amount of space at their disposal.
+The main change in the hybrid is that the rear seats are set slightly higher to accommodate the batteries; they also can’t slide forwards and back, which is a shame.
 However, that’s only a small sacrifice, and the high roofline means there’s still plenty of headroom.

 There are loads of places to put your odds and ends around the car, too.
 The pockets in the front and rear doors each take a one-litre drinks bottle and there’s a storage compartment in the centre console.
 There are also two cup-holders beside the gear selector.